ringcentral/integration-blog/_posts/2019-03-05-build-firefox-extension-with-ringcentral-embeddable.md

 ### Integrate Google related feature

-After injecting RingCentral Embeddable widget into webpage, we also want to integrate third party service into RingCentral Embeddable.
-In this section, we will integration Google Authorization, Google Contacts, Google Calendar and Gmail into widget.
+After injecting RingCentral Embeddable widget into webpage, we also want to integrate third party services into RingCentral Embeddable.
+In this section, we will integrate Google Authorization, Google Contacts, Google Calendar, and Gmail into widget.

 ![ringcentral embeddable integrate with gsuit](https://user-images.githubusercontent.com/7036536/55455660-0e8f0000-5617-11e9-89be-17c008c7d3f4.png)